lionroy/UP20/README.md

 # UP20
 **UP20 | Universal Projects _Twenty_**
-is an open-source social project best-bractice marketplace for entrepreneurs.
+is an open-source social project best-practice marketplace for everyone.
+Our members, partners and affiliates reach-out to collaborate with like-minded professionals from all walks of life including - eager entrepreneurs, top-notch managers, brilliant consultants and tech-savvy developers in companies, organizations and in fact _we are all social activists._

 > OS => SP * BP * MP => SE